Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Adaptive LQR algorithm and discussion

-In Line \ref{algln:r_t}, we propose a fixed sinusoidal exploration along the lines of \cite{sarker2023accurate}, rather than the more typical Gaussian noise exploration.
-This is because, as discussed in \cite{sarker2023accurate}, real dynamical systems always have unmodeled dynamics, which are typically higher-frequency phenomena.
+Also of note is that, in Line \ref{algln:r_t}, we propose a fixed sinusoidal exploration along the lines of \citep{sarker2023accurate}, rather than the Gaussian noise exploration typically found in related work.
+This is because, as discussed by \cite{sarker2023accurate}, real dynamical systems always have unmodeled dynamics, which are typically higher-frequency phenomena.
 In order to avoid exciting unmodeled dynamics, which effectively act as a state-dependent disturbance, it is essential to be able to limit the bandwidth of the input.
 For a linear time-invariant system, a sum of sufficiently many sinusoids is sufficient for exploration, while allowing for better control of the bandwidth than noise-based exploration.

-Another key point to note regarding our approach is its modularity.
-Lines \ref{algln:r_t}-\ref{algln:adaptive_law} in Algorithm \ref{alg:mrac-lqr} are standard Direct MRAC, and lines \ref{algln:dynamics_est}-\ref{algln:gain_offset} are an update to the reference dynamics.
-The idea behind the update is that $A_{mk} \to A_* + B_*K_*$ as $k \to \infty$, and that this convergence leads to sublinear regret.
-At each time step $t$, $\hat{\Theta}_{At}$ is the best estimate for the gain needed to produce closed-loop dynamics matrix $A_m$, and the gain offset $\Theta_{A{\rm offset(k)}}$ calculated in Line \ref{algln:gain_offset} shifts the feedback gain so that it becomes an attempt to produce $A_{mk}$ rather than $A_m$.
-It is immediately obvious that each $A_{mk}$ is Schur-stable, as it is constructed using LQR feedback on only the current dynamics estimate $(\hat{A}_k, \hat{B}_k)$.

-A final key point to note, and one of the key benefits of MRAC-LQR, is the fact that the exploration in line 5 is needed \emph{only for optimality, not for stability}, as proven in our first main result, Theorem \ref{thm:stability}.
+A final key point, and one of the key benefits of MRAC-LQR, is the fact that the exploration in line \ref{algln:r_t} is needed \emph{only for optimality, not for stability}, as proven in Theorems \ref{thm:TVRM_stability} and \ref{thm:stability}.
 In the event that current control objectives do not permit exploration, $r_t$ can simply be set to zero at any time, even at the beginning, without loss of closed-loop stability.
-If this is done, however, note that the length of the current epoch should be extended by the same amount of time that the exploration was disabled so that the algorithm does not return to exploration under the false impression that it had been learning the whole time.
-As a matter for future work, this caveat could be eliminated by monitoring the RLS covariance matrix $\Sigma_t$ instead of having the epochs blindly double in length.